|

 Sexual

-Violence
+Violence / Assault

 Dworkin, Andrea – was an internationally renowned as a radical feminist activist and author who helped break the silence around violence against women.
 In her determination to articulate the experiences of poor, lower-class, marginal, and prostituted women, Dworkin deepened public awareness of rape, battery, pornography, and prostitution.

 End Violence Against Women International – provides effective, victim centered, multi-disciplinary training and expert consultation regarding crimes of sexual assault and domestic violence.
-EVAW International also seeks to identify and disseminate effective primary prevention programs for men and risk reduction programs for women, Addy, WA.
+EVAW International also seeks to identify and disseminate effective primary prevention programs for men and risk reduction programs for women, Colville, WA.

 Girls Education & Mentoring Services (GEMS) – empowers young women, ages 12-21 years, who have experienced sexual exploitation and violence to exit unsafe and abusive lifestyles and to develop their full potential.
-GEMS’ provides young women with empathetic, consistent support and viable opportunities for positive change, New York, NY.
+GEMS provides young women with empathetic, consistent support and viable opportunities for positive change, New York, NY.

 It Happened to Alexa Foundation, founded by the parents of a rape survivor, the Foundation’s purpose is to help support other survivors and parents through the trauma of the criminal trial, in the hopes that more women will go through with prosecution in order to put these perpetrators behind bars, Lewiston, NY.
-Brochure
+See brochure.

 Men Can Stop Rape – mobilizes male youth to prevent men’s violence against women.
 We build young men’s capacity to challenge harmful aspects of traditional masculinity, to value alternative visions of male strength, and to embrace their vital role as allies with women and girls in fostering healthy relationships and gender equity, Washington, DC.